jordwalke/PackageJsonForCompilers/README.md

 it's as easy as removing those directories and recreating them before running the build scripts.

+### Parallelism

+The implementation of `PackageJsonForCompilers` will output a makefile or shell script that builds the minimal set of packages optimally after any install/change/update.
+It will build the packages in parallel, but some package build scripts might reach outside of their build artifacts destination into other shared locations, and doing so is unsafe.
+Therefore `PackageJsonForCompilers` specifices that a `package.json` can have a field `pjc.unsafeBuild` which will ensure that this package build has an exclusive lock on the build process and releases that lock upon completion/failure.

 ### Not Shown In This Spec